Nebraska Revised Statute 20-319

 (C) Reinforcements in bathroom walls to allow later installation of grab bars; and

-(D) Kitchens and bathrooms such that a handicapped person in a wheelchair can maneuver about the space.
+(D) Kitchens and bathrooms such that a person in a wheelchair can maneuver about the space.

-(3) Compliance with the appropriate requirements of the American National Standards Institute standard for buildings and facilities providing accessibility and usability for physically handicapped people, ANSI A117.1, shall satisfy the requirements of subdivision (2)(c)(iii) of this section.
+(3) Compliance with the appropriate requirements of the American National Standards Institute standard for buildings and facilities providing accessibility and usability for people with disabilities, ANSI A117.1, shall satisfy the requirements of subdivision (2)(c)(iii) of this section.

 (4)(a) If a political subdivision has incorporated into its laws the design and construction requirements set forth in subdivision (2)(c) of this section, compliance with such laws shall be deemed to satisfy the requirements.